Embodying Physical Computing into Soft Robots: Analog Physical Reservoir Computing

 \section{Analog Physical Reservoir Computing}

-While an analog oscillator provides a promising alternative to micro-controllers for computing and generating rhythmic motions, its information processing capability is hard-coded and fixed by its structural design.
-In contrast, there is an emerging notion called \textit{informational embodiment}, where the combinatorial richness of a soft robot’s body deformation can encode spatiotemporal patterns without relying on symbolic or centralized representations ~\cite{pitti2025informational}.
-This concept bridges soft body dynamics and computation, offering another pathway toward decentralized and analog computing.
+While an analog oscillator provides a promising alternative to micro-controllers for computing and generating rhythmic motions, its information processing capability is largely embedded in its physical architecture.
+Recent work has shown that architected mechanical and metamaterial-based systems can support multiple motion sequences through controlled switching of actuation frequency~\cite{mousa2024frequency,van2024bio,comoretto2025physical}, rather than through real-time algorithmic control.
+Nevertheless, the space of attainable behaviors in these systems remains discretely prescribed by design and reconfiguration pathways.
+In contrast, there is an emerging notion of informational embodiment, where the combinatorial richness of a soft robot’s body deformation encodes spatiotemporal patterns without relying on symbolic or centralized representations~\cite{pitti2025informational}.
+This concept bridges soft-body dynamics and computation, offering another pathway toward decentralized, analog computing.

 Aligned with this, \textbf{P}hysical \textbf{R}eservoir \textbf{C}omputing (\textbf{PRC}) offers a rigorous framework to formalize the soft robotic body as a computing kernel.
 In PRC, the body functions as a nonlinear, high-dimensional, and transiently stable dynamical system that maps input streams into distinguishable physical states.
 In other words, the soft body serves as a ``physical recurrent neural network,'' and its rich dynamics can substitute the digital recurrent neural network for temporal information processing.
 As we discussed in Section 2, a physical system truly computes only when it is intentionally used to compute abstract functions through defined input encoding and output decoding~\cite{muller2017morphological}.
 PRC satisfies this criterion by treating the mechanical body as a fixed, task-agnostic kernel, with only the output readout layer trained --- typically via linear regression~\cite{hauser2011towards}.
 Compared to traditional artificial neural networks (ANNs), the simplicity of treating the physical body as the computing kernel offers significantly lower computational cost, reduced memory and energy demands, and fast training --- enabling its deployment in computation-embodied autonomous systems~\cite{hauser2021physical}.